 - The template that opens all ports: all inbound and outbound traffic will be allowed to pass.

-- The template that opens major ports: port TCP 22 (for Linux SSH login), ports 80 and 443 (for Web service), port 3389 (for Windows remote login), the ICMP protocol (for Ping commands), and the private network will be open to the Internet.
+- The template that opens major ports: port TCP 22 (for Linux SSH login), ports 80 and 443 (for Web service), port 3389 (for Windows remote login), the ICMP protocol (for Ping commands), and the private network (for VPC IP range) will be open to the Internet.

 How to Use a Security Group